-The Picnic Pizza Station is available in limited quantities for a rolling installation in 2022 and 2023, U.S. and Canada only.
+The Picnic Pizza Station is available now, U.S. and Canada only.

 Our team will provide you with an estimated delivery date after we have received your signed agreement.
 Your Customer Success Manager will keep you updated as your station is prepared for delivery and installation.